 - The planning and implementation phase of a project

 - Nonprofit 501(c)(3) organizations

-- Organizations that are forming if they have a documented fiscal agent relationship
+- Organizations that are forming if they have a documented fiscal sponsor relationship

 - Organizations located within one of the eligible states listed above

 HOW TO APPLY: